| Crew resource management in general aviation for

 considered to be a positive way to maintain and enhance CRM skills and

+behaviors.
 Steps to develop a positive CRM culture were recommended

 to inculcate the principles throughout the wider body of GA pilots,